 Sample the local fare

 The Snowy Mountains region is home to a host of stellar food and beverage options sure to satisfy every rider and their support crew.
 Of particular note is the WildBrumby Schnapps Distillery, which offers visitors the chance to sample a wide variety of schnapps, alongside a mouth-watering German/European-inspired menu, among a backdrop of majestic mountain terrain and lush manicured gardens.
-While the Snowy Vineyard & Microbrewery is a solid choice for families seeking a farm-style environment.
-Sample from wines, beers and schnapps during lunch while the kids get up close with the guinea pigs, chickens, and pigs.

 This is a part of Australia that is renowned for the purity of its waters, and thus it's only fitting that the Snowy Mountains are home to an eclectic mix of rivers, lakes and other various catchments that serve as prime fishing spots for anglers of all levels of ability.
 Visit one of the local angler stores for fishing reports, the latest local knowledge and find out exactly where the fish are biting and what to use.